 - Consistent with CDC guidance and persistent spread of variants, cloth masks, neck gaiters, handkerchiefs, plastic face shields, and masks that have exhalation valves or vents will NOT be considered appropriate masks on their own.

 - Group leaders will be notified 1 week before your trip if local communities and partners no longer require masks in some or all circumstances.

 3. Social distancing will be enforced between volunteers and at-risk members of the local community.

 - This means staying at least 6 ft. apart from at-risk local community members at all times, including mealtimes, at housing facilities, on worksites, and during any and all community activities.
 Your team will be notified when this is necessary.

 - Individual mission trip team members will NOT be required to socially distance among themselves and other volunteers unless a Covid outbreak is detected during the trip.

-4. Rapid antigen Covid-19 tests will be required for all Team Members with potential Covid symptoms.
+4. During the trip, rapid Covid-19 tests will be required for all Team Members with potential Covid symptoms.